 Meetings

-A History of the Ocean View Lions Club
+A History of the Norfolk Ocean View Lions Club

-(Compiled histories written by Lions David Lawrence, Thomas Hall, and Gary Coldren)
+(Complied histories written by Lions David Lawrence, Thomas Hall and Gary Coldren)

 On May 31 and June 1, 1935, the 12th Annual District Convention was held at Nansemond hotel with the Ocean View Lions Club serving as host.
 The main speaker for the banquet was the Rev. P. Roland Wagner, a popular Norfolk minister.
 At this time there were 36 chartered Lions Clubs in Virginia.